This page will be updated over the duration of the consultation

 As a first round of wider consultation, GDPSA invite submissions against the questions in the Discussion Paper, or in relation to any other element of NATSISPS renewal.
 The deadline for these is the 31 October 2020.

-GDPSA aims to issue a draft strategy for comment in mid-November 2020.
+GDPSA aims to issue a draft strategy for comment in early 2021.
 There will be a further opportunity to comment at this stage.

 - Please find the 2013 National Aboriginal and Torres Strait Islander Suicide Prevention Strategy here